Guide

 Export large SQL results to CSV or Excel

-When results get big, exports fail for predictable reasons: row limits, memory spikes, or slow downloads.
-This guide shows how to ship CSV or XLSX reliably—without losing traceability in run history and notifications.
+When results get big, exports fail for predictable reasons: row limits, memory pressure, or slow downloads.
+This guide shows how to ship CSV or XLSX reliably while preserving run history and traceability.

 Start free No credit card required.
 See exports